 My wife is the guacamole maker in our house and she makes, in my opinion, a great guacamole.
 She tells me the trick is not to over work the avocado and that's exactly what this article talked about.

 Basically, what they are saying is if you put all the ingredients into a blender or food processor and puree them up, you won't be able to taste the different layers with each bite.
 I'm sure most of you are used to a whipped style of guacamole that you are served at Mexican restaurants or purchase at the supermarket.

 We usually buy a few at a time and keep some in the freezer.
 My wife often adds some pieces of fresh avocado to give it the extra flavor and texture and our friends rave about it.

 Back to the Best Guacamole Recipe

 combination of whole avocado pieces plus slightly mashed avocado and other ingredients."
 The article describes, "the outside of the fruit, just under the skin, is softer than the flesh closest to the pit."
 So ideally, you want to mash the softer pieces of the flesh and combine it with the firmer pieces.

 Of course you want to use a ripe avocado and not a rock hard unripe one.
 You won't get anywhere with those.
 Once you have the avocado prepped, you want to combine it with, according to Chef Guisset, "small amounts of raw onion, tomato, cilantro, lime juice and salt, all to taste.

 The Best Tool For Preparing a Great Guacamole Recipe

 The article talks about using a molcajete (mol-kah-HAY-tay), Mexican for mortar and pestle made from volcanic lava rock and found in most Mexican kitchens.
-Using a mortar and pesto, a home cook can regulate the texture of the guacamole and therefore, “improve flavor.”
+Using a mortar and pestle, a home cook can regulate the texture of the guacamole and therefore, "improve flavor."

 In our house, we use a fork and get pretty good results but I'm going to have to try using a molcajete in the future.
 You can also try using a potato masher.

 Another Point of View